 Did you know that UK households throw away 4.5 million tonnes of food each year?
 That’s £14 billion worth of food?
 Pretty shocking, isn’t it?
 Well, just imagine how much money that amounts to in a person’s lifetime – okay, maybe don’t!
 One simple and effective way to reduce food waste is to freeze any leftovers or unused food so that you can enjoy them another day.
 Of course, you could also cook extra portions of your evening meal so that you can eat the leftovers for lunch the next day.
 This is where a good quality set of food storage containers can really come in handy.

 Fortunately, there are plenty to choose from on the market.
 Many of them are also designed to serve a specific purpose and are made to be airtight, fridge and freezer safe, and leak-resistant.
-You can also follow these handy NHS guidelines to make sure that you store food correctly and avoid any risk of food poisoning.
+You can also follow these handy Food Standards Agency guidelines to make sure that you store food correctly and avoid any risk of food poisoning.
 Reducing how much food you throw away is not only an effective way to keep your monthly food bill in check, it’s also one of the most simple and powerful ways that you can help the environment; not to mention help the UN achieve its target of halving global food waste by 2030.

 5. Eat less meat and more veggies